 2. Will it cover my pet for pre-existing conditions?

-4. Does it have any exclusions I should be aware of?
+4. Are there any exclusions I need to be aware of?

 5. Does it provide me with third-party liability cover?